vmware/photon/docs/photon_user/kickstart.md

 ## Unattended Installation Through Kickstart

-For an unattended installation, you pass the `ks=<config_file>` parameter to the kernel command.
-To pass the config file, there are two options: by providing it on the ISO or by serving it from an HTTP server.

-The syntax to pass the config-file to the kernel through the ISO takes the following form:
+### Installing as ESXi VM

+For an unattended installation, the kickstart configuration needs to be passed to the installer.
+For installing as ESXi VMs, we provide an easy way through VM extra settings:

+    guestinfo.kickstart.data=<base64 encoded json configuration file>

+Or

+    guestinfo.kickstart.url=<URL to kickstart configuration file>

+The supported URL schemes are described below.

+### Generic installation

+If installing on other platforms or you'd rather prefer the generic kickstart installation path, the `ks=<URL to config_file>` parameter can be appended to the kernel command line, and the installer will take it up.

+The supported URL schemes are: cdrom:/, http://, https:// and https+insecure://

+For cdrom:/, it points to an absolute file path on the cdrom:

     ks=cdrom:/<config_file_path>